camunda/camunda-docs/docs/components/concepts/clusters.md

 To learn more about choosing your cluster size, see [sizing your environment](/components/best-practices/architecture/sizing-your-environment.md#sizing-your-runtime-environment).

-- You can choose from three cluster sizes: 1x, 2x, and 3x.
+- You can choose from four cluster sizes: 1x, 2x, 3x, and 4x.
 - Larger cluster sizes include increased performance and capacity, allowing you to serve more workload.
 - Increased usage such as higher throughput or longer data retention requires a larger cluster size.
 - Each size increase uses one of your available cluster reservations.
+For example, purchasing two HWP advanced reservations for your production cluster allows you to configure two clusters of size 1x, or one cluster of size 2x.

 :::note

 Contact your Customer Success Manager to:

-- Increase the cluster size beyond the maximum 3x size.
+- Increase the cluster size beyond the maximum 4x size.
 This requires custom sizing and pricing.
 - Increase the cluster size of an existing cluster.

 :::